duhoang00/smart-city-surveillance/README.md

 # Smart City Surveillance

+> **Note**
+> This project is an initial prototype to validate the concept and workflows.
+> It doesn’t yet reflect the full set of features or optimizations, and there’s room for significant improvements in future iterations.

 ### Overview
 This project is a next-generation Smart City Surveillance System that replaces a legacy solution.
 It provides a modern web dashboard for Operators and a mobile-friendly interface for on-duty Guards, all connected via WebSockets for real-time updates.